The Cinematics

-The Cinematics were an alternative rock band founded in 2003 in Glasgow, Scotland, and disbanded in 2011.
-The band released two full-length albums, A Strange Education (2007) and Love and Terror (2009), as well as a five-track EP, "Silent Scream EP" (2010), but disbanded in the middle of recording their third full-length album.
+The Cinematics were a Scottish alternative rock band founded in 2003 in Glasgow, Scotland, and disbanded in 2011.
+The band released two albums, A Strange Education (2007) and Love and Terror (2009), as well as a five-track EP, "Silent Scream EP" (2010), but disbanded in the middle of recording their third album.
 The band consisted of Scott Rinning, Ramsay Miller, Adam Goemans and Ross Bonney with Larry Reid joining the band in 2008.

 History

 Formation and A Strange Education (2003–2008)

 The band was formed by Scott Rinning (vocals and guitar), Ramsay Miller (lead guitar), Adam Goemans (bass) and Ross Bonney (drums) in 2003 in Glasgow, however, the members originally met at school in Dingwall.
 The band were signed to TVT Records in 2005 after playing at an In the City showcase gig in Manchester.

-Their debut album A Strange Education was produced by Simon Barnicott (Arctic Monkeys, Kasabian, Editors, Kaiser Chiefs) and Stephen Hague (New Order, Blur, Pet Shop Boys), and released on 6 March 2007.
+Their debut album A Strange Education was produced by Simon Barnicott and Stephen Hague, and released on 6 March 2007.

 In early 2008, it was reported that TVT Records was suffering financial difficulties and was forced to file for Chapter 11/Bankruptcy.
 The label and its assets were purchased by New York-based digital-distribution company, The Orchard.
 Much of the TVT roster was dropped, but The Cinematics' recording contract was retained.
 Around the same time, the band parted company with Ramsay Miller, who was replaced by Larry Reid, who had previously played with the band live on tour.